hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > Handlers are also tasks, but they are a special kind of task
 > that do not run unless they are notified by name
 > when a task reports an underlying change on a remote system.

-### Host

-> A host is simply a remote machine that Ansible manages.
-> They can have individual variables assigned to them,
-> and can also be organized in groups.
-> All hosts have a name they can be reached at (which is either an IP address or a domain name) and,
-> optionally, a port number, if they are not to be accessed on the default SSH port.

 ### Modules